colebaril/Website/content/cookbook/index.en.md

 ## About

+> **The raw code file for this document is available at https://github.com/colebaril/Cookbook**

 ### Made with R Markdown

 This cookbook was made using [R Markdown](https://rmarkdown.rstudio.com/) and rendered via [Knitr](https://yihui.org/knitr/) using [XeLaTeX](https://www.overleaf.com/learn/latex/XeLaTeX), a [Tex](https://en.wikipedia.org/wiki/TeX) typesetting engine using Unicode and supporting modern font technologies.
 Combined, these tools make writing, formatting and rendering large documents easy and reproducible.